 The dinosaur’s name is Sesotho for “a giant thunderclap at dawn” (Sesotho is one of South Africa’s 11 official languages and an indigenous language in the area where the dinosaur was found).

 “The name reflects the great size of the animal as well as the fact that its lineage appeared at the origins of sauropod dinosaurs,” said Choiniere.
-“It honours both the recent and ancient heritage of southern Africa.”
+“It honors both the recent and ancient heritage of southern Africa.”

 A new species of a giant dinosaur has been found in South Africa’s Free State Province.
-The plant-eating dinosaur, named Ledumahadi mafube, weighed 12 tonnes and stood about four metres high at the hips.
+The plant-eating dinosaur, named Ledumahadi mafube, weighed 12 tonnes and stood about four meters high at the hips.

 Ledumahadi mafubeis one of the closest relatives of sauropod dinosaurs.
 Sauropods, weighing up to 60 tonnes, include well-known species likeBrontosaurus.
 All sauropods ate plants and stood on four legs, with a posture like modern elephants.
 Ledumahadi evolved its giant size independently from sauropods, and although it stood on four legs, its forelimbs would have been more crouched.
 This caused the scientific team to consider Ledumahadian evolutionary “experiment” with giant body size.